Sauerkraut step-by-step recipe with photos.

 It is crunchy, sour pickled cabbage that is very simple to make.
 All you need is cabbage, whey, and salt.
 But most importantly, time.
 I make sauerkraut with a mix of purple and white cabbage as the purple cabbage yields a beautiful colour to it.
-Combine these ingredients together and place in an air-tight container away from light for two to three weeks.
+Combine these ingredients together and place them in an air-tight container away from light for two to three weeks.
 Done!

-Follow my step by step process to make sauerkraut at home and enjoy this delicious pickled food that has numerous health benefits.
+Follow my step-by-step process to make sauerkraut at home and enjoy this delicious pickled food that has numerous health benefits.

 Click here for more chutney and pickle recipes.

 Step by step instructions

 1. Combine cabbage, carrot, and beetroot in a large bowl

 2. Add salt to it

 4. Squeeze the cabbage with your hands or a masher to extract as much liquid as possible

 5. Pack the cabbage tightly in air-tight containers making sure the liquid floats on top

 6. Saurkraurt after fermentation